webyrd/Barliman/README.md

 * add 'transpose S-expression' and other useful Emacs editing commands
 * move as much work as possible into NSTasks, such as loading files.
 * possibly add pairs of tests as processes, once individual tests complete successfully
-* add ability to change the evaluator rules and perhaps an explicit grammar as well
 * change green text to bold font instead
 * add structured editing capability, with automatic addition of right parens, auto-addition of logic variables, and perhaps something like paredit
 * add syntax-directed auto-indentation of code
 * figure out how to do syntax-directed hilighlighting, and precise hilighting of syntax errors.
 May not be as important if I go the structured editor route.
 Although perhaps this should be an option, either way.
-* remove possible race condition with respect to 'barliman-query.scm' temp file
 * add documentation/tutorial
 * add paper prototype for desired features
 * move 'barliman-query.scm' temporary file to a more suitable location than 'Documents' directory, or get rid of the temp file entirely